hguthrie/hguthrie.github.io/windows-builddevdocs.md

 If you have Ruby installed on the workstation, then you can skip this installation.

-1. In the CMD, install the ruby extension:
+1. In the CMD console, install the ruby extension:

     ```cmd
     choco install ruby